 Time also has a significant impact on the application of the zero-sum game.
 In any given year, the zero-sum game states that there will be some population of funds that outperforms the market.
 As the period examined becomes longer, the effects of luck and market cyclicality tend to cancel out, reducing the number of funds that outperform.
 Market cyclicality is an important factor in the lack of persistent outperformance as investment styles and market sectors go in and out of favour.

-This concept is illustrated in the figure below, which compares the performance of domestic funds over rolling one- and ten-year periods to that of their benchmarks.
+This concept is illustrated in the figure below, which compares the performance of domestic funds over rolling one- and 10-year periods to that of their benchmarks.
 As the data shows, active funds were much less likely to outperform over longer periods compared with shorter periods; this was especially true when merged and liquidated funds were included in the analysis.
 As the period examined became longer, the population of funds that consistently outperformed tended to shrink, ultimately becoming very small.

 Percentage of active equity funds available in the UK underperforming over rolling period versus prospectus benchmark